-A list of field settings closely affiliated with the Boston University School of Theology is provided through the Office of Contextual Education, take a look at Ecclesial Organizations Site Book and Community Agencies Site Book.
+A list of field settings closely affiliated with the Boston University School of Theology is provided through the Office of Contextual Education.
+These are found in the Ecclesial Organizations Site Book and Community Agencies Site Book .
 Most students enrolled in the M.Div. curriculum who are anticipating ordination must satisfy their required field-based learning experience in a local church community.
 Students should check denominational requirements prior to selecting their contextual education placement site to ensure they are in compliance with their ordination requirements.
 Students who are not seeking ordination may fulfill their field-based learning requirements in a setting other than a local church.

 Students may develop field-based placements to meet special needs or interests.
 Since there are several detailed steps involved in the process, students should begin working on such arrangements early enough to meet all requisite deadlines.
 These settings must meet the criteria for learning and supervision for all contextual education placements as outlined here and they are subject to the approval of the appropriate Director of Contextual Education.
 For those seeking placement in a community setting, a number of good websites can provide inspiration for investigation.
 See, for example, bostoncares.org, idealist.org and volunteermatch.org.

 Note that approved student-initiated sites and supervisors do not need to be previously accredited by STH.
 The supervisor will, however, need to receive training by STH if he/she has not already received such training by STH or another BTI school.
 New supervisors must complete and submit the Application for Supervisor Certification by April 15.
 The Field Site Application Form for a new site will also need to be turned in to the Office of Contextual Education by March 1.
-We recognize that there can be circumstances which interfere with the meeting of this deadline.
-However, all applications for student-initiated placements must be received by June 15 or the student will need to secure a placement at an STH or BTI approved site.
+We recognize that there can be circumstances that interfere with the meeting of these deadlines.
+However, all applications for student-initiated placements must be received by May 1 or the student will need to secure a placement at an STH or BTI approved site.

 A student wishing to propose a self-initiated placement should meet with one of the Directors of Contextual Education to discuss the idea.
-If the placement is approved, the standard field-based learning documents must be filed: a Field-Based Placement Covenant, Learning Agreement, mid-year Evaluation (summer placements exempted), and final Evaluation.
+If the placement is approved, the standard field-based learning documents must be filed: Basic Information Sheet, Field-Based Placement Covenant, Learning Agreement, Mid-Year Evaluation (summer placements exempted), and Final Evaluation.

 Boston Theological Institute Sites